New York Giants fire offensive coordinator Jason Garrett

-There was no immediate word who would replace Garrett for the game Sunday at MetLife Stadium against the Philadelphia Eagles (5-6).
-Former Cleveland Browns coach Freddie Kitchens is on the staff and could take over.

-Garrett was hired last year shortly after Joe Judge was named head coach.
+Judge said the coaching staff would combine to make an offensive game plan for the contest against the Philadelphia Eagles (5-6) on Sunday at MetLife Stadium.
+He refused to say who would call the plays, noting every member of the staff is an option, including himself.

+Former Cleveland Browns head coach and current senior offensive assistant Freddie Kitchens has experience and has called plays.

 The Giants (3-7) were embarrassed on Monday night, dropping a 30-10 decision to the Bucs.
-Judge said the team has too many good players not to be scoring, giving an indication changes were coming.
+After the game, Judge said the team has too many good players not to be scoring, giving an indication changes were coming.

+Judge said the move to fire Garrett was not a snap decision.
+He noted he was equally responsible for the offensive failures because he is the head coach.

+”There was no boiling point,” Judge said. ”It was just a move we feel we have to make at this point to help the team go further.”

 The Giants finished with 215 total yards Monday night, the second-lowest total of the 26-game Judge era.
 They gained 159 yards in a loss to Arizona on Dec.
 13, 2020.
 Only one of the Giants’ 54 offensive plays gained more than 16 yards against Tampa Bay.